-- 1. Place glass bottles in individual sealable plastic bag, place the gallon-size closeable bags in a second sealable plastic bag, and place in packing material (foam sleeves) for protection from breaking. - 2.
-Place the round glass sample jars and gallon closeable plastic bags into the 5 gallon cooler with ice packs. - 3.
+- 5. Place the plastic bags with sample jars and bags into the cooler.
+Add the ice packs throughout the cooler between the bags. - 6.
+Use extra bubble wrap or newspaper to fill any gaps in the cooler. - 7.
 Complete and include the shipping label, chain of custody (COC) form, and shipping inventory.
 Also, include a copy of the appropriate sediment shipping permit.
 Place the completed forms in a Ziploc bag and securely tape the bag to the cooler lid, which will help keep the forms dry.
-Make sure the time and date on the bottle(s) matches the time and date on the form(s) (RD[05]). - 4.
-Tie the garbage bag; security seals across the opening of the cooler and ship to address provided by NEON.
+Make sure the time and date on the bottle(s) matches the time and date on the form(s) (RD[05]). - 8.
+Tie the garbage bag liner.
+Place security seals across the opening of the cooler and ship to address provided by NEON.